chrisjd20/asoiaf-simulator/README.md

 * When moving/rotating objects, you can hold down `SHIFT` to speed-up the `WASD` or `Q` / `E` rotation.
 * Tape-Measure - Using your mouse, move to the position you want then hold down `T` and drag the mouse.
 This will allow you to measure what would be in inches.
 * Delete - Select and object and press `Del` to delete
-* Reset Object Position - Select and then deselect a unit and press `R` to reset it to its last position
+* Reset Object Position - Select a unit and press `R` to reset it to its last position
+* Redo Object Position - Select a unit and press `F` to move them forward (i.e. undo the reset)

 ### Known Issues: